AG-005/virtual-journal/docs/index.md

 #### TIL(Today I Learned) Series

-Grow your knowledge base one day at a time
+Grow your knowledge base, one day at a time
-Regular addition of new information, data or trivia [TIL Series](./TIL.md)
+Regular addition of new information, data or trivia<br>
+[TIL Series](./TIL.md)